GSA-TTS/identity-handbook/_articles/platform-auto-tf-runbook.md

 #### Updating Terraform Bundle

-We will undoubtably need to update the version of terraform and the various plugins that it uses in the future.
+We will undoubtedly need to update the version of terraform and the various plugins that it uses in the future.

 You can update this bundle by editing `bin/terraform-bundle.sh` to update versions of plugins and tf